 [Story contributed by Rosalie Hammond, December 2015]

-I first heard about the Student Health Coalition in the spring of 1970 from Lark Hayes at the end of my freshman year.
+I first heard about the Student Health Coalition (SHC) at the end of my freshman year in the spring of 1970 from Lark Hayes.
 I had not read Saul Alinsky’s Rules for Radicals.
 I had not marched against the war (but wanted to do so).
 I was a naive girl from Georgia, at ease with small town life.
 The SHC job option was intriguing both because of the people who I had met involved in the project, being able to be in the mountains, and possibly having a chance to increase my medical and nursing knowledge.

-Leah Albers, a nursing colleague at Vanderbilt, had been talking about the Coalition’s work in rural east Tennessee.
-She was the one who introduced me to Bill Dow and I started attending the physical assessment classes taught in the evening..
-I told Bill I was interested in learning more.
+Leah Albers, a nursing colleague at Vanderbilt, had been talking about the Coalition’s work in rural East Tennessee.
+She was the one who introduced me to Bill Dow.
+I started attending the physical assessment classes taught in the evening and told Bill I was interested in learning more.
 I guess to test my mettle, Bill took my inquiry and turned it into an astonishing interview adventure that left me wanting the job more than ever.
 This is the story of that interview.

 In those days, Bill had organized a monthly trip to the mountains where a rotating group of doctors in private practice in Nashville would travel up to do consults for a day.
 Now, the drive to the mountains was easily four hours or more back then.
 So Bill had, in his inimitable fashion, secured the volunteer services of a licensed pilot with a single engine plane to do the transporting.
 The plane would take off from Cornelia Fort airport in Nashville early in the morning, land on a small strip near White Oak where clinic staff would meet the travelers and drive them to the clinic.
 Late in the day, everyone flew back to Nashville.